 Practically, other factors limit the delivery of really short pulses.
 Shorter pulses require larger currents to deliver comparable amounts of charge.
 However, stimulators have a limited maximum current, especially in the case of wirelessly powered devices where high peak currents require a large energy reservoir.
 Additionally, the compliance voltage of the stimulator limits the pulse widths.
 At shorter pulse widths, the higher currents induce larger access voltages caused by the resistive component of the electrode-electrolyte impedance.
 With the proposed implant, the $\pm$2.7~V compliance limit prevented reliable elicitation of a response with pulses below 100~\si{\micro\second}.

 The reported experiments have demonstrated effective stimulation with a single electrode and with a power significantly below the available power from the photovoltaic cell.
 This leaves headroom for activating multiple electrodes simultaneously.
 Figure \ref{fig:repetition_rate} presents the expected maximum repetition rate achievable given the experimental conditions.
 A higher repetition rate allows more accurate neural code reproduction in stimulation strategies based on a rapid sequence of electrical stimuli from a given dictionary of possibilities~\cite{Shah2019}.
-To prevent electrical crosstalk during concurrent stimulation, these electrodes should be separated by a minimum distance, and ideally with return electrodes \cite{Flores2016}.
+Rather than activating all electrodes simultaneously, as is common with subretinal implants, the implant optimally utilizes its power by sequentially activating electrodes with short, high-current pulses.